ronf/asyncssh/docs/api.rst

 For the "Match" conditional, the following criteria are currently supported:

   | All
+  | Exec
   | Host
   | LocalUser
   | OriginalHost
   | User

+  .. warning:: To maintain backward compatibility with prior AsyncSSH
+               releases, config file parsing remains a synchronous operation.
+This can be a problem when using "Match Exec" if the command provided doesn't return an immediate result, as the entire asyncio event loop will remain blocked until config parsing completes.
+Proceed with caution!

 The following client config token expansions are currently supported: